voicebase/voicebase-docs/docs/how-to-guides/pci-ssn-pii-redaction.md

 ```

-To download the redacted audio use /v2-beta/media/{mediaid}/streams, the response will be of the form:
+To download the redacted audio make a `GET` request to the `/v2-beta/media/${MEDIA_ID}/streams` resource.
+The response will be of the form:

 ```json